NanoComp/meep/doc/docs/FAQ.md

 ### What is Meep's frequency-domain solver and how does it work?

-Meep contains a [frequency-domain solver](Python_User_Interface/#frequency-domain-solver) that directly computes the fields produced in a geometry in response to a [constant-frequency source](https://en.wikipedia.org/wiki/Continuous_wave), using an [iterative linear solver](https://en.wikipedia.org/wiki/Iterative_method) instead of time-stepping.
+Meep contains a [frequency-domain solver](Python_User_Interface/#frequency-domain-solver) that directly computes the fields produced in a geometry in response to a [continuous-wave (CW) source](https://en.wikipedia.org/wiki/Continuous_wave), using an [iterative linear solver](https://en.wikipedia.org/wiki/Iterative_method) instead of time-stepping.
 This is possible because the FDTD timestep can be used to directly plug a frequency-domain problem into an iterative linear solver.
-The frequency-domain response can then be determined using many fewer timesteps while exploiting the FDTD code almost without modification.
+The frequency-domain response can often be determined using many fewer timesteps while exploiting the FDTD code almost without modification.
 For details, see Section 5.3 ("Frequency-domain solver") of [Computer Physics Communications, Vol. 181, pp. 687-702, 2010](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf).

 This means that all of the features from the time-domain solver (e.g., arbitrary materials, symmetries, subpixel averaging, parallelization, etc.) are also available as a frequency-domain solver.
 For certain problems, such as cavities (e.g., ring resonators) with long-lived resonant modes, the frequency-domain solver converges much faster than the straightforward approach of simply running a long simulation until transients have disappeared.
 Another benefit is that an arbitrary complex refractive index can be specified directly using the [electric conductivity](Materials/#conductivity-and-complex) without having to fit the data to a sum of [Lorentzian-Drude susceptibility terms](Materials/#material-dispersion).